RasmusLynge/TEST_assignment_2/README.md

 - If MCAS is activated in non-normal conditions, it will only provide one input for each elevated AOA event.
 There are no known or envisioned failure conditions where MCAS will provide multiple inputs.
 - MCAS can never command more stabilizer input than can be counteracted by the flight crew pulling back on the column.
 The pilots will continue to always have the ability to override MCAS and manually control the airplane.

-These are all edge cases that should have been thought during QA.
+These are all edge cases that should have been thought of during QA.

-FAA and EASA plans to lift the flight ban from the plane from November this year.

 More in depth here:
 Full article:
 https://www.theverge.com/2019/5/2/18518176/boeing-737-max-crash-problems-human-error-mcas-faa